End of Life Care

 It is hard knowing that you will have to let go of a loved one at some point, and it can be overwhelming to figure out how to even get to that point. - But you don’t have to go through it on your own.

 These are the times when we are left with the tough choice of what to do when the diagnosis is not a question of “if”, but a matter of “how long”.
-I am here to offer my help if you have decided to keep your dog comfortable for however long is left.
+I am here to offer my help if you have decided to keep your animal comfortable for however long is left.

 • Massage can help maintaining the circulatory system, boost the immune system, and relax the tired muscles.